Corum (watchmakers): History

+In 1933, René Bannwart began his watchmaking career at Patek Philippe, then joined Omega in 1940, where he designed several models, some of which are still sold today.
+There, he inaugurated and led the creation department.
+He left the company in 1955 to establish his own brand.
+Meanwhile, his uncle, Gaston Ries, had been running a watchmaking workshop in La Chaux-de-Fonds for about thirty years.

 Corum was founded in 1955 in La Chaux-de-Fonds, Switzerland, by Gaston Ries and his nephew, René Bannwart.
 The first Corum watches were produced one year later.

+The name "Corum" comes from the Latin word quorum, which refers to the minimum number of people required to hold discussions and make decisions in a deliberative assembly.
+René Bannwart simplified its spelling to “Corum.”
+The logo is a key pointing toward the sky, symbolizing riddles, mystery, innovation, and watchmaking precision.

-Soon after its establishment,Corum introduced a watch made out of a $20 gold coin, which was an instant best-seller.
+Soon after its establishment, Corum introduced a watch made out of a $20 gold coin, which was an instant best-seller.
 This became one of its signature pieces.
 Corum is also known for its "World Premiers".
 Each year, it has produced a limited number of limited edition pieces.

+After René, his son Jean-René took over the business.

-In January 2000, Corum was acquired by a new owner and President, Severin Wunderman.
+In January 2000, Corum was acquired by the Severin Wunderman Group.
+The American businessman had made his fortune by launching Gucci watches.
 Following the Wundermans’ purchase of Corum, Severin and Michael Wunderman introduced twelve new models for the 2000 Basel Watch Fair.
-On 25 June 2008, Severin Wunderman died at the age of 69.

-In 2013, Michael Wunderman sold the company to China Haidian Group, acquiring partial ownership in the process.
+He expanded the brand into the American market and multiplied its points of sale.
+He later entrusted the company’s redeployment to his son, Michael, and to Antonio Calce, who became Corum’s CEO in 2007.